Audience

 Key Features

 You may assume that working for the same company for many years provides job security.
 This book will show you what really provides job security: diversifying your income streams.
-This book will show you how to improve and maintain your performance at your first job in order to build trust with your primary employer all while doing the same with a second job, so you can obtain true security.
+You will learn how to improve and maintain your performance at your first job in order to build trust with your primary employer all while doing the same with a second job, so you can obtain true security.

-It’s a handbook to help professionals like yourself navigate pitfalls that Human Resources often sets up to impede you from having a second job.
+It’s a handbook to help professionals like yourself navigate the pitfalls that human resource departments often set up to impede you from having a second job.

 Chapter Outline